Gold Beach: Jig Sector

-47th Commando
+47 Commando

-The 47th Royal Marine Commando was assigned to capture the small harbour at Port-en-Bessin, on the boundary with Omaha, about 7 mi west of Arromanches and 8 mi from their landing point at Jig.
+The 47 Royal Marine Commando was assigned to capture the small harbour at Port-en-Bessin, on the boundary with Omaha, about 7 mi west of Arromanches and 8 mi from their landing point at Jig.
 The commanding officer, Lieutenant-Colonel C. F. Phillips, opted to attack from the south, as the site was well protected on the seaward side.
 The force of 420 men consisted of five troops of 63 men, a mortar and machine gun troop, a transport group with four tracked vehicles, and a headquarters group.
 The plan was to land at Gold at 09:25, assemble at La Rosière, and move cross-country to a ridge (designated as Point 72) south of Port-en-Bessin, arriving at around 13:00.
 Here they would call for indirect fire from the supporting vessels at sea and then move in to capture the town.

 In rough seas and under enemy fire, the commandos began disembarking at Jig, some distance east of their intended position, at 09:50.
 Five of their LCAs were sunk by beach obstacles or enemy fire, at the cost of 76 casualties.
 Major P. M. Donnell temporarily took charge until Phillips and some others who had got separated from the unit rejoined the group at 14:00 along the Meuvaines–Le Carrefour road.
-The commando took additional casualties in several skirmishes, including at La Rosière, on the way to Point 72.
+The commandos took additional casualties in several skirmishes, including at La Rosière, on the way to Point 72.
 They did not arrive there until 22:30, too late to launch an attack, so they dug in for the night.
 The town and port were captured in the battle of Port-en-Bessin on 7–8 June 1944.